-Showcase skills and experience with digital badges
+Showcase your skills with digital badges

 In response to surveys of faculty, students, alumni and industry partners, the Graduate School has identified five core competency areas that are critical to successful degree completion, scholarly and creative contributions and leadership roles across diverse career paths.
 This initiative issues corresponding micro-credentials in each of the five areas: